Explore UCD

 Kate de Smeth

-Kate is an Irish Research Council Postgraduate Scholar, having been awarded funding under the Enterprise Partnership Scheme in partnership with the Office of Public Works.
-Under the supervision of Prof. Conor Murphy (ICARUS, Maynooth) and Dr Jonathan Turner (UCD Geography), Kate aims to contribute a baseline hydrological understanding of Irish river behaviour for discussions around river management practices, climate change and flood risk management.
-Her research employs historical data rescue and time series analysis to characterise the flow regimes of arterially drained rivers in Ireland from the 1940s to the present day, followed by hydrological modelling to investigate the relative role of climate and anthropogenic factors in driving river flow change.
-Previously Kate trained as a hydrologist at the Vrije Universiteit Amsterdam, before working in the UK private sector as a Principal Geomorphologist specialising in river restoration design and assessment of river condition and potential development impacts under the Water Framework Directive.
+Kate is an Irish Research Council Postgraduate Scholar under the supervision of Prof. Conor Murphy (ICARUS, Maynooth) and Dr Jonathan Turner.
+She employs historical data rescue, time series analysis, and hydrological modelling to characterise the flow regimes of arterially drained rivers in Ireland from the 1940s to the present day, and to investigate drivers of change.
+Previously Kate worked as a Geomorphologist specialising in river restoration design.

 Nick ONeill